miguelseguramx/parrot-test/README.md

 ## Testing

-First create a *cypress.env.json* with an user and his password like in *cypress.env.example.json*
+First create a *cypress.env.json* with a test user and his password like in *cypress.env.example.json*

 Run the production project and the test on the CLI using: